george-hawkins/blender-donut-notebook/LEVEL-2.md

 ### Bonus fun feature

-Make the icing radioactive by selecting it, going to _Material Properties_ and change the _Emission_ value from black to something bright and saturated, i.e. adjust the brightness up to max (V of 1) and the saturation to high (e.g. S of 0.8) and whatever hue you like (e.g H of 0.34 for green).
-As well as look weird and radioactive, look at glow around the edge of the icing and how it affects the color of the dough there.
+Make the icing radioactive by selecting it, going to _Material Properties_ and changing the _Emission_ value from black to something bright and saturated, i.e. adjust the brightness up to max (V of 1) and the saturation to high (e.g. S of 0.8) and whatever hue you like (e.g H of 0.34 for green).
+As well as look weird and radioactive, look at the glow around the edge of the icing and how it affects the color of the dough there.

 ![radio active](render-radioactive.png)